Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels: Introduction

 In the literature of crowdsourcing, there has been little work on understanding the problem of crowdsourcing from a theoretical point of view.
 Karger et al. \citep{karger14} provide the first theoretical analysis.
 Under a slightly different probabilistic setting than our paper, they establish the minimax lower bound of the Dawid-Skene model in the regime where the collective wisdom of the crowd is below a threshold.
 Moreover, they propose a belief propagation algorithm and derive its convergence rate.

 We organize the paper as follows.
 We introduce Dawid-Skene estimator in Section \ref{sec:background}.
 Our main results are presented in Section \ref{sec:main}, followed by a comparative study of majority voting in Section \ref{sec:compare}.
-Some additional discussions are given in Section \ref{sec:disc}.
-All of the proofs are stated in Section \ref{sec:proof} and the supplementary materials.
+All the proofs are given in the appendix.